tobie/pdoc/README.markdown

 PDoc depends on Rake, BlueCloth, and treetop, all of which can be obtained through RubyGems:

     gem install rake BlueCloth treetop

+As an alternative to BlueCloth, you can use [RDiscount](http://github.com/rtomayko/rdiscount/tree/master "rtomayko's rdiscount at master - GitHub"), which is faster than BlueCloth and compatible with Ruby 1.9.1.
+PDoc will prefer RDiscount if it is found.

 ## Usage